kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 The power spectrum of tropical intraseasonal variability
 ```

 The MJO has pronounced global impacts.
-It modulates South/Southeast Asia summer monsoon variability and the associated extremes such as tropical cyclone and drought.
-Its interation with subtropical jet can creates quasi-stationary Rossby wave, where the wave energy propagates into the North America (so-called Pacific-North America pattern, PNA) and influences the winter storm activity as well as the polar vortex.
-Although the global influenes from MJO are significant, the communities have struggled to model its underlying dynamics since its first discovery.
+It modulates South/Southeast Asia summer monsoon variability and the associated extremes such as tropical cyclones and drought.
+Its interaction with the subtropical jet can create quasi-stationary Rossby waves, where the wave energy propagates into North America (so-called Pacific-North America pattern, PNA) and influences the winter storm activity and the polar vortex.
+Although the global influences from MJO are significant, the communities have struggled to model its underlying dynamics since its first discovery.
 Two key characteristics are essential in the MJO problem (1) frequency (or period) and (2) shallow-to-deep vertical structure evolution.
-We will begin with various aspects about the MJO and look into how the details in these aspects influence the modeled behavior of MJO.
+We will begin with various aspects of the MJO and look into how the details in these aspects influence the modeled behavior of MJO.

-## Theory for MJO
+## Theories for MJO
 ### wave perspective
 There are two main theories for MJO: (1) wave dynamics and (2) moisture mode framework.
-Each of them satisfy different thresholds.
-For wave dynamics, the tendency associated with gravity/Rossby wave is non-neglegible and quasi-equilibrium i.e.,
+Each of them satisfies different thresholds.
+For wave dynamics, the tendency associated with gravity/Rossby wave is non-negligible i.e.,

 ```{math}
 :label: MJO_wave